TristanNguyen2311/Manufacturing-Sale-Performance-Analysis-SQL-in-BigQuery/README.md

 <details>
   <summary> 1.
 Subcategory Revenue Analysis </summary>
- Calculate the quantity of items, sales value and order quantity by each Subcategory in the last 12 months.
+ Calculate the quantity of items, sales value, and order quantity by each Subcategory in the last 12 months.

 ```sql
 SELECT